sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - Klish uses the XML configuration files to get the required information for each command.
 	1. List of authorized roles
 	2. operation type
-- The following diagram explains how a CLI parser tree is constructed for a user based on his role.
+- The following diagram explains how a CLI parser tree is constructed for a user based on the role.

 ### Figure 2: RBAC CLI Design